0J3/quickrpc-site/src/routes/usage/guide.md

 `valueless`-flags are structured like this: `--flagName`<br/>
 `value`-flags are structured like this: `--flagName value (can include spaces)`

-Regardless of which structure is used, each flag is on a seperate line in the `.flags` file (`.flags` file is found in your config directory, which is usually `%APPDATA%\QuickRPC\Config` on windows, and `~/.config/quickrpc/Config` on linux - you can access the config directory by clicking `Open Config Folder`)
+Regardless of which structure is used, each flag is on a seperate line in the `.flags` file<br/>(`.flags` file is found in your config directory, which is usually `%APPDATA%\QuickRPC\Config` on windows, and `~/.config/quickrpc/Config` on linux - you can access the config directory by clicking `Open Config Folder`)

 To add one, add it to a new line in the `.flags` file, using the structures above

 ## Notes

 1. Will not work if you have multiple discord clients logged into different accounts open
-2. (Primarily for builds from source, or if you insist on using an older version - not needed pre-0.2.0)<br/>Use the `--noUpdateCheck` flag if the version in `package.json` doesn't match the latest version on the github releases page (See [Using a Flag](#using-a-flag))<br/>
+2. (Primarily for builds from source, or if you insist on using an older version - not needed pre-0.2.0)<br/>Use the `--noUpdateCheck` flag if the version in `package.json` doesn't match the latest version on the github releases page (See [Using a Flag](#usingaflag))<br/>
    > 1. The flag must be on its own line in the `.flags` file
    > 2. If the path to the .flags file, or the .flags file itself, doesn't exist, create it
    > 3. noUpdateCheck will entirely disable update checking, not just disable enforcing usage of the latest version.
    >    If you still want update checking, but not enforcement, use `--noUpdateEnforcement` (0.2.3+)
-3. If you are getting an error every aproximately 15 seconds, try [this](#disabling-game-detection-altogether-021-or-above)
+3. If you are getting an error every aproximately 15 seconds, try [this](#disablinggamedetectionaltogether021orabove)
-4. If you don't want preset games to be replaced on each program restart (new ones are still added on restart), use [this](#disabling-overwriting-games-012-or-above)
+4. If you don't want preset games to be replaced on each program restart (new ones are still added on restart), use [this](#disablingoverwritinggames012orabove)

 ## Issues